Here's what we know about Khashoggi's death after Saudi U-turn

 Trump questions Saudi explanation of Khashoggi's deathOct.
 21, 201803:09

-Discussions escalated into a fight that resulted in Khashoggi’s death, and those involved then attempted to cover it up, continued the official account.
+Discussions escalated into a fight that resulted in Khashoggi's death, and those involved then tried to cover it up, continued the official account.

-Jubeir denied the kingdom’s crown prince had prior knowledge of the operation.
+Jubeir denied that the kingdom's crown prince had prior knowledge of the operation.

 "There obviously was a tremendous mistake, and what compounded the mistake was the attempt to try to cover it up," he told Fox News.

 Turkish officials revealed information about a supposed 15-person hit team on Oct.
-16, providing NBC News with scans of passports they say belonged to seven of them.
+16, providing NBC News with scans of passports they said belonged to seven of them.

 Before the Saudi U-turn